 Although a decline in transportation demand in the Japanese domestic market poses a risk that could adversely affect the NX Group business, operating results, and financial position, we view this factor as a medium- to long-term issue, and we believe the decline will be gradual for the time being.
 The Group will continue striving for solid earnings in Japan, which represents the focus of the Nippon Express business.
 The Group will capture logistics needs of the type expected to grow in demand in Japan in the future, which include logistics for pharmaceutical-related industries, logistics for semiconductor-related industries, and green logistics.
 In addition, we intend to invest further in the overseas logistics distribution market, which we view as a growth sector.

-Under the business plan through 2023, we are responding to and preparing for potential change, analyzing developments in the business environment while collaborating and co-creating with other industries.
+Under the business plan through 2028, we will respond to and prepared for change, analyzing developments in the business environment while collaborating and co-creating with other industries.
 At the same time, we are looking to grow our businesses through digitalization and new services that respond to the changing times.

 Natural disasters in various parts of the world are increasing in frequency and magnitude.
-These disasters pose a significant risk to the business activities of the NX Group and our customers.
-The NX Group possesses a wide variety of transportation modes, including rail, automobiles, ships, and airplanes.
-In the event of transportation disruptions due to natural disasters, however, the Group may not be able to mitigate the impact of said disasters on production and sales activities of our clients, even if we implement alternative transportation modes.
+The impact of climate change is becoming more severe and large-scale earthquakes, ensuing tsunamis and volcanic eruptions, and large-scale wind and flood damage present significant risk to the business activities of the NX Group and our customers.
+Each company in the NX Group has established a business continuity plan (BCP) based on the NX Group Basic Policy on Business Continuity.
+In this way, we endeavor to improve the resilience of the group overall.
+However, the NX Group possesses a wide variety of transportation modes, including rail, automobiles, ships, and airplanes.
+In the event of transportation disruptions due to natural disasters.
+The Group may not be able to mitigate the impact of said disasters on the production and sales activities of our clients, even if we implement alternative transportation modes.
 In the event of damage to Group facilities, we may not be able to avoid adverse effects on our business performance and financial condition.

-The NX Group operates businesses all over the world, including Japan.
-The risk of the rapid global spread of infectious diseases and the emergence of new infectious diseases continues to rise.
-An infectious disease could break out in a country where we conduct business activities.
-In this event, we would expect the suspension of customer business activities, interruptions of transportation infrastructure, and sick leave taken by large number of employees or subcontractors, which are factors that could affect Group business continuity.
+The NX Group operates a global business, offering services in many countries.
+At the same time, we recognize the need for vigilance against the risk of the rapid and global spread of infectious diseases and the emergence of new infectious diseases with the increase in travel in the post-COVID-19 environment.
+While the NX Group has anti-infection and other BCP measures in place, we understand that a large-scale infectious disease could break out in any country where we conduct business activities.
+In this event, we would expect the suspension of customer business activities, interruptions of transportation infrastructure, and sick leave taken by large numbers of employees or subcontractors, which are factors that could affect Group business continuity.

 To optimize management resources for growth as a global logistics company, the NX Group engages in selection and concentration detailed management control within the group.
 We view M&A activities as one of our options to expand into other business sectors or to acquire and expand necessary functions.
 When conducting M&A, we carefully examine the financial details of the target company and contractual terms, making a final decision after understanding the risks involved.
 However, risks could remain that were not possible to confirm during the due diligence process.
 Unforeseen changes in the business environment could occur after an acquisition, such as was seen in the spread of COVID-19.
 If, due to these factors, the target business does not develop or provide results according to business plans, a deterioration in business performance or goodwill impairment loss, etc., may adversely affect the business performance and financial condition of the group.